material-motion/material-motion/starmap/specifications/plans/Tween.md

 ```

 `property` is any animatable value on the target object.

+`duration` is the length of time over which the animation should occur, expressed in milliseconds (e.g. 300 milliseconds).

+`delay` is the number of milliseconds that should elapse before a tween begins.

 `values` is an array of objects that each define a single frame of the animation.
 If `values.length == 1` then the `values[0]` value is treated as the `destination` value of the property.